The Commission provides a range of services and uses specialised equipment to assist electors with different needs to vote.

 In addition to the assistive devices available at all polling centres, Accessibility Voting Venues also have:

-• Audio Loop or Hearing Amplifier
+• Hearing loops or Hearing Amplifier

 Hearing and listening aids can be ineffective in environments with a lot of talking or background noise, such as a polling place.
-Audio loops are used to overcome this issue by enhancing the sound of a person’s voice, such as a polling official.
+Hearing loops are used to overcome this issue by enhancing the sound of a person’s voice, such as a polling official.
 Electors with a hearing or listening aid can switch to ‘T’ to use the system.

 • Reader Pen